-Man’s rights are not natural; they are manmade and hard-earned.
-The idea of natural rights is an idealistic abstraction which is incoherent in face of the practical realities of the world.
-In his Refections on the Revolution in France (1790), Edmund Burke notes that conventions—and not nature—are the basis of the real rights for man.
-This implies that man cannot enjoy rights in every nation—the rights are specific to those nations which possess healthy philosophical and political conventions.
+Man’s rights are not natural.
+They are manmade and hard-earned.
+The idea of natural rights is an idealistic abstraction which is not relevant to the practical realities of the world.
+In his Refections on the Revolution in France (1790), Edmund Burke notes that conventions—and not nature—are the basis of the “real” rights for man.
+Man cannot enjoy the same sort of rights in every nation.
 Burke argues that since the rights are conventional, they are incapable of rational demonstration.
-Man’s rights can be founded on historical fictions—what matters is that they should be widely accepted and that they should work.
-He warns that if the conventional basis of man’s rights is discarded, then the alternative will be “rule of reason” which means a rule by abstract principle, and that, he asserts, always devolves into a rule by brute force and great violence.
+The rights are subjective, not objective.
+The rights are mostly founded on historical fictions.
+What matters is that they should be widely accepted and that they should work.
+Burke warns that if the conventional basis of man’s rights is discarded, then the alternative will be “rule of reason,” but this implies a rule by abstract principle, which always devolves into a tyranny.